maeda6uiui/Mechtatel/README.md

 Unfortunately, there are no elaborate documents for this project so far.
 However, you could check out the [test code](./mechtatel-core/src/test/java/com/github/maeda6uiui/mechtatel/) and hopefully get to learn what Mechtatel has to offer!

-Note that this project is currently under development and is subject to drastic changes.
+Note that this project is currently under development and is subject to drastic change.

 ## Message from developer